 One of the copyright industries' most critical substantive challenges is to ensure that levels of protection available in any country extend to the important changes made by digital, networked environments.
-In order for protection to be "adequate and effective," modern copyright laws must respond to this fundamental change by providing that creators have the basic property right to control the reproduction, distribution and transmission of their creations, whether those works are in analog or digital form and whether they are distributed as permanent copies or via transmission over electronic networks like the Internet.
-In addition, the recording industry notes that they are interested in including public performance and broadcasting rights for phonogram producers in the Bahamanian copyright law; this is
+In order for protection to be "adequate and effective," modern copyright laws must respond to this fundamental change by providing that creators have the basic property right to control the

-&lt;sup>9 BSA estimates for 2004 are final and reflect losses to U.S. publishers only; they do differ from the BSA trade loss numbers which it releases in its global survey.
+10 BSA estimates for 2004 are final and reflect losses to U.S. publishers only; they do differ from the BSA trade loss numbers which it releases in its global survey.
 The BSA global numbers reflect losses to (a) all software publishers in that country and (b) losses to distributors/retailers in that country.
 BSA's latest report is its Second Annual BSA and IDC Global Software Piracy Study (2005), which is available at www.bsa.org/globalstudy.

-important given the tourism industry (cruise ships, resorts) which may use public performances of sound recordings.
+reproduction, distribution and transmission of their creations, whether those works are in analog or digital form and whether they are distributed as permanent copies or via transmission over electronic networks like the Internet.
+In addition, the recording industry notes that they are interested in including public performance and broadcasting rights for phonogram producers in the Bahamian copyright law; this is important given the tourism industry (cruise ships, resorts) which may use public performances of sound recordings.
 IN addition, the recording industry reports that the government of Trinidad & Tobago is working on an amendment to its copyright law; that law apparently only protects national repertoire.
 National treatment should be extended to protect international repertoire.

 It is no longer sufficient in the Internet and digital world that countries merely meet their obligations under the WTO TRIPS Agreement.
-The WIPO Copyright Treaty (WCT) entered into force on March 6, 2002, and the WIPO Performances and Phonograms Treaty (WPPT) entered into force on May 20, 2002 and together they provide the legal infrastructure for this new digital and Internet environment.
+The WIPO Copyright Treaty (WCT) entered into force on March 6, 2002, and the WIPO Performances and Phonograms Treaty (WPPT) entered into force on May 20, 2002, and together they provide the legal infrastructure for this new digital and Internet environment.

-The U.S. government has been working at all levels to encourage countries to sign, ratify and implement both WIPO Treaties.
-Of the CBERA beneficiary countries, so far only Costa Rica, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama and St. Lucia have deposited their instruments of ratification/accession with WIPO.
+The U.S. government has been working at all levels to encourage countries to sign, ratify and implement both WIPO Treaties.11 Of the CBERA beneficiary countries, so far Costa Rica, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama and St. Lucia have deposited their instruments of ratification/accession with WIPO and their obligations are in effect.
+The Dominican Republic joined recently, and its obligations will enter into force on January 10, 2006.
 All countries must implement these new obligations and IIPA again strongly recommends that the U.S. government strongly urge the other CBERA countries to promptly ratify these two WIPO treaties and implement their obligations into domestic law.